mivuzu/rv32i-v1/README.md

 - The CPU may overwrite the RX count, for example, write `0` so new data overwrites old.
 - Baud: 115200, see `lib/hdl/uart.v` to change baud rate.

-## Porting Notes

-- UART and clock pins: update constraints for your board on `lib/pins.lpf`
-- Memory size: set the number of DP16KD banks in `memory.v`.

 ## Build & Run

 Commands here are indicative, adapt to your board toolchain.
 If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 Ev.
 Board